Updated: Apr 30

 Popularity in recent years

-tDCS has become a popular brain stimulation method that is used to modulate cortical excitability, producing facilitatory or inhibitory effects upon a variety of behaviors. tDCS is popular because it is non-invasive, non-pharmaceutical and when done by trained professionals produces fast results.
+tDCS has become a popular brain stimulation method that is used to modulate cortical excitability, producing facilitatory or inhibitory effects upon a variety of behaviours. tDCS is popular because it is non-invasive, non-pharmaceutical and when done by trained professionals produces fast results.
 Below excerpts taken from an article published by Thair, Holloway, Newport and Smith in 2017.

 Why use tDCS?